-Non-valved, multilayer face masks can be used for source control outside the home.
-Studies from the Centers for Disease Control and Prevention (CDC) have shown that face masks effectively limit spread of the COVID-19 virus, protecting wearers as well as those around them when used as a complement to physical and social distancing.
+Non-valved, multilayer face masks should be worn outside the home.
+They are recommended by the Centers for Disease Control and Prevention (CDC) to help prevent transmission when used as a complement to physical and social distancing.
 They are not a replacement for adequate distancing.